Head of Department

 By Year 9, it is expected that students have substantially developed their knowledge of all aspects of Drama taught in Year 7 and 8, but that they will also have knowledge of:

 - Forum-theatre, dramatic structure(exposition, complication, climax, denouement, conclusion), Commedia del L’Arte, K, pantomime, mask theatre, political theatre, puppet theatre, shadow play, staging and theatre spaces, blocking, Shakespearian text and language.
 Aspects of tragedy such as hubris, peripetia, catharsis, hamartia.
 Soliloquy, monologue.
 Stylised theatre, protagonist, antagonist, anti-hero, aside, dramatic irony, prologue, fourth wall, tempo, and vocal skills such as inflection, register and intonation.

 Key 'Learning Capacities' in this subject

-- Develop a sense of confidence to interact with e noticed for the right reasons
+- Develop a sense of confidence to interact with and be noticed for the right reasons.

 How will your child be learning?